vijay6781/Lifelong/README.md

 #        WELCOME TO DISCOVERY

-  I think you should use an '<addr>` element here instead.
-This Website Helps Student.This is good initiative,As we know that we all have old as well new book which may be useful for student.
+  This Website Helps Student.This is good initiative, As we know that we all have old as well new book which may be useful for student.

                           NOTICE

             This Website Created For Student Help